EpistasisLab/tpot/docs_sources/using.md

 Note that you must have all of the corresponding packages for the operators installed on your computer, otherwise TPOT will not be able to use them.
 For example, if XGBoost is not installed on your computer, then TPOT will simply not import nor use XGBoost in the pipelines it considers.

 # Pipeline caching in TPOT
-With `memory` parameter, TPOT allows users to specify a custom directory path or [`sklearn.external.joblib.Memory`](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/externals/joblib/memory.py#L847) in case they want to re-use the memory cache in future TPOT runs (or a `warm_start` run) even if the speedup for regular TPOT is fairly minor with this option.
+With `memory` parameter, pipeline can cache each transformer after calling fit.
+This feature is used to avoid computing the fit transformers within a pipeline if the parameters and input data are identical with another fitted pipeline during optimization process.
+TPOT allows users to specify a custom directory path or [`sklearn.external.joblib.Memory`](https://github.com/scikit-learn/scikit-learn/blob/master/sklearn/externals/joblib/memory.py#L847) in case they want to re-use the memory cache in future TPOT runs (or a `warm_start` run) even if the speedup for regular TPOT is fairly minor with this option.

 There are three methods for enabling memory caching in TPOT: